gluestack/gluestack-ui-cli/packages/gluestack-cli/README.md

 - Some of the commands provided by the gluestack-ui CLI are:
   - Installation setup command: Helps with the initial setup of the gluestack-ui library.
   - Add component command: Allows users to add components from the gluestack-ui library to their projects.
-  - Update component command: Helps users update components in their projects to newer versions available in the gluestack-ui library.
-  - Remove component command: Enables users to remove components that are no longer needed from their projects.
 - These commands help developers efficiently manage their project components and keep them up to date.
 - The gluestack-ui CLI aims to enhance the development workflow and improve productivity.